prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 #### Dropout

-Dropout switches off some neurons in a layer so that they do not contribute any information or learn any information during those updates.
+Dropout switches off some neurons in a layer so that they do not contribute any information or learn any information during forward step.

-Dropout reduces the input sum for the neurons of the next level that we usually compensate with the factor of $p$.
+It works **while training only**.

+There is $p$ probability to zero elements of the input tensor, defined by Bernoulli distribution.
+Based on Bernoulli distributions the outputs are scaled by $\frac{1}{1-p}$.

 To explain dropout to a kid.
 Imagine classroom and all the time **the same two kids** answers the teacher questions.
 Teacher will ignore them for a while and ask other kids as well.
 Other kids may answer wrongly, but teacher will correct them and this way the whole class learns better.